la2050/archive/_projects/2015/tmpst-action-parks-provide-creative-movement-to-la-through-play-and-fitness.md

     opportunity to enjoy a TMPST Action Park.
 These Action Parks can also be a destination for local schools to help teach physical education and bring fun through fitness!
+  Where will you be working?:
+    - San Fernando Valley
+    - South LA
+    - County of Los Angeles
+    - City of Los Angeles
+  How do you plan to use these resources to make change?:
+    - Conduct research
+    - Engage residents and stakeholders
+    - Implement a pilot or new project
+  How can the LA2050 community and other stakeholders help your proposal succeed?:
+    - Money (financial capital)
+    - Volunteers/staff (human capital)
+    - Publicity/awareness (social capital)
+    - Community outreach
+    - Network/relationship support
+  How will your proposal improve the following “Play” metrics?:
+    - Access to open space and park facilities
+    - Number of children enrolled in afterschool programs
+    - Percentage of residents that feel safe in their neighborhoods
+    - Residents within 1⁄4 mile of a park (Dream Metric)
+    - Number of residents with easy access to a “vibrant” park (Dream Metric)
+    - Number of parks with intergenerational play opportunities (Dream Metric)
+    - Number (and quality) of informal spaces for play (Dream Metric)
 maker_answers_list:
   - name: How did you hear about this challenge?
     label: How did you hear about this challenge?